Windows experiences and tips

 - Search and Replace from Funduc is a great utility to change things in multiple files or ZIP archives.
 Top support of regular expressions and multi-line constructs.
 Operations can be saved in scripts.

 - ShortHand by OfficeSoft LLC is a great help for typists and writers.
-It can place words and lines into any application and you may even set up data entry panels..
-I have used for many years, until I discovered AutoHotkey and created such a utility by myself, which even contains string conversions and hotkeys to size windows and other goodies.
-This
+It can place words and lines into any application and you may even set up data entry panels.
+I have used it for many years, until I discovered AutoHotkey and created such a utility by myself, which even contains string conversions and hotkeys to size windows and other goodies.

-- TimePanic soon became my time clock to track my use of time for the various projects and to note the time I spend for administration. system maintenance, bug
+- TimePanic soon became my time clock to track my use of time for the various projects and to note the time I spend for administration, system maintenance, bug hunting and other distractions.
+It seems that I was one of the first users of this tool which I still use, although I do not sell my time anymore …

 For documentation tools D+DD uses, see section documentation.